-- 131. The findings and recommendations of this review are offered with a view to influencing WFP during the final year of the current Strategic Plan and informing the development of the next Strategic Plan. - 132.
-The Strategic Plan positioned WFP to meet growing and increasingly complex challenges related to food and nutrition security more effectively and sustainably.
+132. The findings and recommendations of this review are offered with a view to influencing WFP during the final year of the current Strategic Plan and informing the development of the next Strategic Plan.

+- 133. The Strategic Plan positioned WFP to meet growing and increasingly complex challenges related to food and nutrition security more effectively and sustainably.
 There has been an alarming increase in food and nutrition insecurity in recent years.
-The changes called for in the Strategic Plan gave WFP's field staff more tools and greater flexibility to meet the challenges, particularly when responding to emergencies. - 133.
+The changes called for in the Strategic Plan gave WFP's field staff more tools and greater flexibility to meet the challenges, particularly when responding to emergencies. - 134.
 The new tools and modalities open new possibilities for supporting national plans, capacity development and resilience-building.
-The Strategic Plan positions WFP to

-- respond to the Paris Declaration, the Accra Agenda and the Busan Declaration, which call for support for national priorities and plans. - 134.
+The Strategic Plan positions WFP to respond to the Paris Declaration, the Accra Agenda and the Busan Declaration, which call for support for national priorities and plans. - 135.
 The Strategic Plan leverages WFP's impact in the communities it serves.
-Greater flexibility has enabled WFP to leverage food assistance programmes to better respond to emergencies, support safety nets, nutrition, smallholder farmers and disaster risk reduction priorities. - 135.
+Greater flexibility has enabled WFP to leverage food assistance programmes to better respond to emergencies, support safety nets, nutrition, smallholder farmers and disaster risk reduction priorities. - 136.
+Communications about core elements of the Strategic Plan was uneven.
+While it was widely known that the Strategic Plan called for change, there was insufficient clarity on what the transformation from food aid to food assistance meant.
+This was an issue for some but not all staff, partners and nations. - 137.
 The Strategic Plan has broadened WFP's knowledge-sharing and partnerships.
 With its new strategic direction, WFP has entered new partnerships with a range of entities from national authorities to research institutions and the private sector.
 WFP is also more engaged in integrating food security and nutrition solutions into international humanitarian policies through the Comprehensive Africa Agriculture Development Programme, the G8 and G20 and other fora.
 This provides a strong foundation for continued expansion of partnerships with a focus on learning and sharing.